5 Essential Tax Tips for Teenagers

 Unfortunately, being a 1099 contractor can come with extra headaches at tax time.
 A teenager who makes more than $400 as an independent contractor has to pay self-employment taxes.
 So, even if your teen doesn’t make enough to owe federal income taxes, he or she will have to file a return and pay self-employment tax.

 Consider the implications of different types of employee classification, and realize what seems like a good idea for a summer job might not be as attractive come tax time.

-Special Tax Rules for Teenagers
+Special Rules About Taxes for Minors

 Household employees under the age of 18 don’t have to worry about payroll or self-employment taxes, unless they are in the trade or business of that job.
 This means that there are exceptions for jobs that include mowing lawns and babysitting.
 Those under 18 can also get a self-employment tax exemption if they deliver newspapers.